Department of Geosciences Graduate Degree Handbook

 • Complete research and create outline of thesis

-• begin writing your thesis with guidance from your advisor
+• Begin writing your thesis with guidance from your advisor

 4th Semester